 Beers for Local Populations in Western Europe and North Africa, World War II

-When the Americans arrived to engage breweries to brew beer for their troops, those breweries were already brewing, of a sort anyway.
+When the American forces engaged breweries overseas to brew for their troops, the breweries were already brewing, in a manner of speaking.

-Leonard Saletan, in his 1946 article in American Brewer, stated that the German breweries, due to war conditions, brewed a beer of only 1-2 Balling.
-So did, he said, the French and Belgian breweries he worked with.
+Leonard Saletan, in the 1946 article in American Brewer, stated that German breweries, due to war conditions, were brewing beer of only 1-2 Balling.
+So did, he wrote, French and Belgian breweries he worked with.

-He writes that the beer was actually “brewed in at about 8 B and cut during or subsequent to fermentation”.
-In other words, the produce was watered to stretch the result but this would have produced a barely alcoholic drink.
-He doesn’t say, but I’d think between .5% and 1% abv was the result, almost or equal to the near beer of Prohibition times.
+He wrote that such beer was “brewed in at about 8 B and cut during or subsequent to fermentation”.
+In other words, output was watered to stretch the quantity, but this would have produced a barely alcoholic drink.
+He doesn’t say but I’d think between .5% and 1% abv resulted, almost or equal to near beer during Prohibition.

-Saletan doesn’t say again, but perhaps the beers were hopped more or less normally for the volume.
-This would lend the impression of a beery drink – a hop ale in the old English terminology.
+Saletan doesn’t say once again but maybe the beers were hopped more or less normally for the volume.
+That would give the impression of a beery drink – a “hop ale”, it was called, in older British terminology.

-He does state “hops were generally available in Germany”.
-Indeed when the breweries turned to making real beer for the Americans, the hops remained German and the amounts used were “left to the discretion of the brewery”.
+He did state that “hops were generally available in Germany”.
+Indeed, when the breweries turned to making real beer for American forces, the hops (in Germany) remained German and amounts were “left to the discretion of the brewery”.

-The tenor of all this is that hops were not an issue for brewing, so I suspect more rather than less was used for the barely there wartime beer.
-As to hops for similar beer in France and Belgium, Saletan doesn’t address that issue.
-(His remit of course was to describe the beer made for American Forces, so his comments on brewing for locals was more incidental.
+The tenor is that hops were not an issue for brewing, so I suspect more rather than less was used for “barely there” wartime beer.
+As to hops for similar quasi-beer in France and Belgium, Saletan doesn’t say.
+His remit of course was to describe the beer made for American Forces, so his comments on brewing for locals was more incidental.

-Allan Barney’s 1946 article in Wallerstein Laboratory Communications, linked in my Part I, states of the brewers in Oran, Algiers, and Casablanca that they made a beer of “3 Balling”, or “1%”.
+Allan Barney’s 1946 article in Wallerstein Laboratory Communications, linked in my Part I, states that brewers in Oran, Algiers, and Casablanca made beer of “3 Balling”, or “1%”.
 I believe this meant the brew was 1% abv.

-A starting of 3 B with a finish, say, at 1 would produce just over 1% abv.
-Possibly he was referring to 1% abw, which would be about 1.25% abv.
-In that case the attenuation would be greater of course, hence less body.
+Starting at 3 B. with a finish, say, at 1 would produce just over 1% abv.
+Maybe he was referring to 1% abw, which would produce about 1.25% abv.
+In that case, attenuation would be greater of course, with less body in the beer.

-It seems on average breweries in North Africa had been brewing slightly stronger beer than in Germany, but this is hardly a distinction worth mentioning, as all this stuff was barely alcoholic.
+It seems on average that breweries in North Africa had been brewing slightly stronger beer than in Germany, but this is hardly a distinction, as all this beer was barely alcoholic.

-Nonetheless it is noteworthy that Axis or Vichy breweries were still brewing at all.
-And that barley and hops were still grown throughout the war, as the two articles make clear they were, and Saaz hops in Bohemia.
+Nonetheless it is noteworthy that such Axis or Vichy breweries were functioning at all, or that barley and hops were still grown throughout the war, as the two articles make clear they were, indeed for Saaz hops in Bohemia.

-Saletan in particular seemed to marvel how few of the breweries he encountered had suffered much damage.
-Lowenbrau in Munich was about the worst, and even that didn’t affect actual production much.
+Saletan in particular marvelled how few breweries he encountered suffered much damage from fighting.
+Lowenbrau in Munich got the worst of it, he said, and even then it didn’t affect actual production that much.

-It’s something that bears an analogy to the limited effect even heavy bombing of industry had on the Axis war effort.
-I’d think the thoughts occurred to Barney and Saletan on their unusual European brewery pilgrimage.
+This may bear an analogy to the limited effect even Allied bombing of Axis industry had on the Axis war effort.
+Maybe the thought occurred to Barney and Saletan on their unusual stint working with wartime European breweries.